mikeferguson/stm32/projects/eth_bridge/README.md

    could be recognized as an improper packet (0xff is not a valid instruction) and the XBEE could determine that the internal payload of the packet is indeed a valid packet and forward it on.

+## Networking Notes
+I'm connecting through an IOGEAR GWU627 Ethernet-to-Wifi adapter (sometimes).
+My wifi is setup for 192.168.0.1/24.
+I then configure my ethernet adapter for 192.168.0.33/28 when I want to bypass the wifi and directly connect to the board.
+The board is always 192.168.0.42/24 (static, no DHCP).